Robin Clark (pop singer): Other singles

 On May 4, 1961, Clark recorded her second session for Capitol Records in Nashville.
 By June 5, 1961, Clark released her second single: "Billy" (written by former prison inmate Robert Stanley Riley, co-writer of "Just Walkin' in the Rain", and Jerry Crutchfield) backed with "For Your Sake", with both sides rated 4 stars (Strong Sales Potential) by Billboard magazine.
 Despite these predictions, "Billy" failed to chart, however "For Your Sake", written by Terry Phillips and Jerry Vance, charted locally in Boston (#28 on WHIL); Springfield, Massachusetts (#16 on WHYN); Hartford (#46 on WDRC); and Nashville (#29 on WKDA) between June and August 1961.

 By October 9, 1961, Clark released her third single: "It's Love" backed with "The Butterfly Tree", with Billboard magazine rating them both as 3 stars (Moderate sales potential).
-"It's Love", written by Nashville brothers Jan L. Crutchfield (born 1938 in Kentucky; died October 30, 2012) and Jerry Don Crutchfield, failed to chart nationally, but charted locally in Springfield, Massachusetts (#26 on WHYN and #34 on WSPR); and Philadelphia (#67 on WIBG) between October and December 1961.
+"It's Love", written by Nashville brothers Jan L. Crutchfield (born 1938 in Kentucky; died October 30, 2012) and Jerry Don Crutchfield, failed to chart nationally, but charted locally in Springfield, Massachusetts (#26 on WHYN and No. 34 on WSPR); and Philadelphia (#67 on WIBG) between October and December 1961.

 Clark's fourth and final single, "Tellin' Myself" (written by Dave Burgess) backed with "I Gotta Be Sure" (written by Larry Kolber and Jack Keller) was released by Capitol on June 2, 1962, with "Tellin' Myself" rated as having strong sales potential.
 However, neither side of this single charted.